„To succeed in your mission, you must have single-minded devotion to your goal.“ ~ Abdul Kalam

 The problem today is that we live in a world of constant distraction, especially social networks like Facebook and Twitter shorten the attention span.
 In the case of Twitter we get used to messages below 140 letters.
 So I think our daily lifestyle is more often than not „anti single-minded“.
 I know people who aren’t able to concentrate on something anymore at all…

 Sometimes I fight over myself with the wish to do something new and interesting vs. the need to focus myself on what is most important for me right now.
 It can be a real struggle and a mental drain.
 Just this week I decided to say no to a new, very promising project – at least for now.
-I took me almost a whole week to make that decision, but at the end I was sure I want to have single-minded focus for my main project right now, which is of course Personal Development that Transforms.
+I took me almost a whole week to make that decision, but at the end I was sure I want to have single-minded focus for my main project right now, which is of course this one.
 Here are the reasons:

 The number one reason why single-mindedness prevails is that only then you can reach real depth in what you do.
 I am personally astonished by the level of depth I can reach with single-minded focus and what a difference it makes for me.
 The same is true when I don’t focus, soon or later something is missing.
 Only when you reach a certain depth of a topic you will have a thorough understanding and you’re able to get new and innovative ideas.

 For me one of the main benefits of single-minded work is that I actually can appreciate and enjoy what I do much more.
 I love to have something where I can put all my attention to and that also pays off because it creates extraordinary results.
 Results that wouldn’t be there in the first place if I wouldn’t have been able to reach the depth that is needed.

 For Real Success You Need Single-Minded Focus